We CRAFT

 SUPPLIERS BY GEOGRAPHIC AREA

-Craftsmanship, manual work, and Italian tradition are at the heart of the Golden Goose brand, blended with a strong commitment to preserving traditional artisanship.
+Craftsmanship, manual work, and Italian tradition lie at the heart of the Golden Goose brand, combined with a strong commitment to preserving traditional artisanship.

-In 2023, we proceed with the acquisition of the entire share capital of a second key footwear supplier located in Gricignano di Aversa (Caserta, Italy) with effect from January 2024.
-The aim of our integration effort is to create a hub for manufacturing excellence in Italy, evolving towards a responsible and certified production system to bolster our growth, insourcing key manufacturing skills, and nurturing the next generation of artisans.
+In 2023, we expanded this vision by acquiring the entire share capital of a second key footwear supplier located in Gricignano di Aversa (Caserta, Italy), effective from January 2024.
+The ambition behind our integration efforts is to create a hub of manufacturing excellence in Italy – advancing towards a responsible and certified production system to bolster our growth, strengthen key in-house manufacturing skills, and nurture the next generation of artisans.

 RESPONSIBILESOURCING

 All our partners must adhere to our same rules of conduct, meaning they are all required to respect and comply with the values and principles of our Code of Ethics and Supplier Code of Conduct.
-These requirements make up our Social Compliance Framework, a tool we designed inspired by the most relevant international standards for responsible business conduct, which allows us to share our expectations with suppliers while promoting fairness, sustainability, and transparency across the supply chain.
-We use this Framework to measure the compliance of both our direct and indirect suppliers during on-site audits that we conduct with the support of a third party.
-These audits give us the chance to assess their ethical and environmental performance, identify any critical situations, and support them in implementing the corrective measures required to continue doing business with us.
+These requirements constitute our Social Compliance Framework, a tool we designed inspired by the most relevant international standards for responsible business conduct.
+It allows us to share our expectations with suppliers while promoting fairness, sustainability, and transparency across the supply chain.
+We use this Framework to assess the compliance of both our direct and indirect suppliers during on-site audits that we conduct with the support of a third party.
+These audits allow us to evaluate their ethical and environmental performance, identify any critical issues, and support them in implementing the corrective measures required to continue doing business with us.

-The external auditors performing the on-site audits at our suppliers’ facilities help us assess compliance and continuous improvement across our supply chain.
-Audits can be either planned or unplanned, and they follow a detailed checklist to verify:
+The external auditors conducting the on-site audits at our suppliers’ facilities help us assess compliance and continuous improvement across our supply chain.
+Audits may be planned or unplanned, and they follow a detailed checklist to verify:

 1. respect for fundamental human and labor rights, especially in terms of forced labor, child labor, freedom of association, working hours, guaranteed minimum wages, and health and safety

-Since 2022, we planned and completed more than 160 on-site audits both direct and indirect suppliers (representing 100% of the footwear production volumes and approximately 90% of the direct ready-to-wear and accessories production volumes allocated).
-By the end of the year, more than 70% of them had already taken the necessary steps to align with our Social Compliance Framework (scoring a level 3 or 4 on a 1-4 scale), while the remaining are currently working on action plans to implement the corrective actions needed.
+Between April 2022 and year-end 2024, we planned and completed 265 on-site audits (101 of which took place in 2024), covering nearly 100% of the footwear and ready-to-wear production volumes allocated.
+By the end of 2024, 85% of the suppliers audited had already taken the necessary steps to align with our Social Compliance Framework (scoring a level 3 or 4 on a 1-4 scale), while the remaining are currently implementing the corrective action plans needed.

-All our suppliers are required to respect and comply with the values and principles of our Code of Ethics and Supplier Code of Conduct, including those regarding the responsible procurement of raw materials of animal origin used in production processes.
-This means ensuring that such materials were not obtained through cruel breeding or harvesting practices – as we reject any form of mistreatment or other harmful behaviors against animals.
+All our suppliers are required to respect and comply with the values and principles of our Code of Ethics and Supplier Code of Conduct, including those regarding the responsible procurement of raw materials of animal origin used in our production processes.
+This means ensuring that such materials are not obtained through cruel breeding or harvesting practices, as we reject any form of mistreatment or harm inflicted upon animals.

-We only accept animal hides that are a by-product of the meat industry, and not derived from animals raised exclusively for their skins.
-Moreover, we are committed to not using any of the following in the manufacture of our product: furs, skins of endangered animals (as per the CITES1 Species List and the IUCN2 Red List), leather from fetal or newborn lambs, angora or other rabbit hair, and wool coming from mulesed animals.
+The only hides we accept must be a by-product of the meat industry, and never sourced from animals raised exclusively for their skins.
+We are also committed to never using any of the following in the manufacture of our products: furs; skins of endangered animals (as defined by the CITES1 Species List and the IUCN2 Red List); leather from fetal or newborn lambs; angora or other rabbit hair; and wool coming from mulesed animals.

 1 Convention on International Trade in Endangered Species of Wild Fauna and Flora.